 Sometimes a laboratory test done for some other reason shows the person has a susceptibility to bleeding.

-Three things are needed to help injured blood vessels stop bleeding: platelets (cell-like blood particles that help in blood clotting), blood clotting factors (proteins largely produced by the liver that are required for blood clotting), and blood vessel narrowing (constriction).
+Three things are needed to help injured blood vessels stop bleeding: platelets Platelets The main components of blood include Plasma Red blood cells White blood cells Platelets read more (blood cells that help in blood clotting How Blood Clots Hemostasis is the body's way of stopping injured blood vessels from bleeding.
+Hemostasis includes clotting of the blood.
+Too little clotting can cause excessive bleeding from minor injury Too... read more ), blood clotting factors (proteins largely produced by the liver and by certain cells that line blood vessels), and blood vessel narrowing (constriction).
 An abnormality in any of these factors can lead to excessive bleeding or bruising:

 Platelet disorders first cause small red or purple dots on the skin.
 Later, if the disorder becomes severe, bleeding may occur.
 A decrease in blood clotting factors usually causes bleeding and bruising.
 Defects in blood vessels usually cause red or purple spots and patches on the skin, rather than bleeding.